Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

    + 3: "Game paused"
    + 4: "Ending game"

-5.g In step 5.d you created a variable called useChoice of type String.
+5.g In step 5.d you created a variable called <code>userChoice</code>code> of type String.
 Convert the value to an int before using it as an argument in a call to the <code>doAction</code> method.
 <details>
   <summary>hint</summary>
   <p>